Who we are

 The PFU consists of licensed psychologists and psychology students who have completed at least half of their course of studies.
 Several members of the network work as volunteers and take calls that come in to the line.

 The PFU is working with the Swedish Psychologists Association to gather and engage Ukrainian psychologists who have fled to Sweden.
 PFU also connects those seeking support with psychologists working on a voluntary basis around Sweden.

 More information about PFU is available at psykologerforukraina.se

-The support we provide is about your mental wellbeing.
-If you want support for other issues affecting your situation or if you are having difficulty getting through, use these links:
+If you want support for issues affecting your situation, use these links:

 Here you can get information in other languages at 1177: